Foundation Bundle¶

 4. Read package.json or requirements.txt to understand dependencies

-Exercise 2: Feature Implementation¶
+Exercise 2: Design-First Feature Implementation¶

-2. Launch modular-builder to implement it
+3. Launch modular-builder to implement from the spec

-3. Use test-coverage to ensure it's tested
+5. Use test-coverage to ensure it is tested

-4. Use post-task-cleanup to format code
+6. Use post-task-cleanup to verify hygiene

-5. Use git-ops to commit changes
+7. Use git-ops to commit changes

 Exercise 3: Bug Hunt¶

-Practice debugging:
+Practice systematic debugging:

 1. Run tests with bash to identify failures

-2. Launch bug-hunter to investigate
+2. Launch bug-hunter to investigate with hypothesis-driven methodology

 3. Review the proposed fix